 Parents are sometimes at their wit’s end and don’t know any more how to deal with their child, how to respond effectively to their behaviour, how to read their needs etc.

-Unfortunately teachers and professionals are sometimes not capable of supporting more-able children in a constructive way because high-ability is a relatively new field in psychology and education, therefore hasn’t been given much attention during their training.
+Unfortunately, teachers and professionals are sometimes not capable of supporting more-able neurodiverse children in a constructive way because high-ability is a relatively new field in psychology and education, therefore hasn’t been given much attention during their training.

 Becoming knowledgeable about high-ability makes it possible for teachers to support the more-able child in a constructive manner and it will help parents to improve the understanding of their own child and the dynamics in the family.
 Knowledge about high-ability will give them tools to deal with the child in an appropriate way.

-More-able children, regardless of their talent area, age, ethnic region, or economic level, need your support too!
+More-able neurodiverse children, regardless of their talent area, age, ethnic region, or economic level, need our support too!